Blindfold TLS Certificates

 Paste your encoded certificate text into the

-key following the three slashes.
-That is to say, replace<base64 encoded certificate>
+certificate_urlkey following the three slashes.
+That is to say, replace<base64 encoded certificate>with your encoded certificate text. -

 Repeat the process for the private key.
 You will be replacing

-with your encoded private key text.
+<base64 encoded private key>with your encoded private key text.

 Blindfolded certificate and private key Instructions